-On its own, pricing is a complex subject that requires a thorough understanding, yet it is massively important.
-If you set it right, the sales and profit will flow.
-Get it wrong and, well, you know, you’re doomed, to put it mildly.
+On its own, eCommerce pricing is a complex subject that requires a thorough understanding and analysis, yet it is massively important.
+If you set it right, the sales and profits will flow.
+Get it wrong and, well, you know, you’re doomed.
 Your pricing affects everything, from profit margins and sales to brand positioning and market share.
 So, what’s the trick?
-How do you implement a pricing strategy that conveys everything you want to stand for as a company while bringing in profit in the process?
+How do you implement an eCommerce pricing strategy that conveys everything you want to stand for as a digital-first company while bringing in profit and customers in the process?

 Businesses have the luxury to choose from a variety of pricing strategies, depending on the goals and objectives they set.
-Of course, none of those matters if they are not based on market research, competitor pricing strategies, customer demand and market trends.
+Of course, none of those matter if they are not based on market research, competitor pricing strategies, customer demand and market trends.
 For all the digital brands and retailers out there, eCommerce pricing has become much more complex due to dynamic pricing employed by many market leaders and the comparative nature of the online shopper.
-It is then vital to understand who is your target audience and competition, only then will you be able to utilize an effective pricing strategy.
+It is then vital to understand who your target audience and competition are, to be able to determine an effective pricing strategy for all.
 Not every price you determine needs to produce maximum profit margins but needs to strike a balance between conversions, profitability, and product margins.

-Without further ado, here are some of the pricing strategies that businesses often employ in order to determine the prices of their products and/or services.
+In this blog post, we will cover some of the key eCommerce pricing strategies that retail businesses can employ in order to determine prices for their products that benefit both the business and the customer.

-Premium pricing strategy allows a business to set their prices higher than the competition.
-It’s great for a small business whose niche is selling unique goods, as well as for the times when you are first in placing a product on the market that has a specific competitive advantage.
-The premium pricing strategy can be a good choice for businesses entering a new market and trying to cash in the early days of a product’s life cycle.
+Premium pricing strategy allows a business to set its prices higher than the competition.
+It’s an effective strategy for a business whose niche is selling unique goods, as well as for the times when you are first in placing a product on the market that has a specific competitive advantage.
+Premium pricing strategy can be a good choice for businesses entering a new market and trying to cash in the early days of a product’s life cycle.

 In order to justify the premium price, a company must create a perceived value of its product or service.
-Every aspect needs to support the notion of the premium price, including design and packaging, shipping and returns, personalization, and marketing efforts in order for the customers to perceive the product as worth its prices.
+Every aspect needs to support the notion of the premium price, including design and packaging, shipping and returns, personalization, and marketing efforts in order for the customers to perceive the product as worth its price.

-In the instance of a penetration pricing strategy, a company is looking to establish its presence by entering the market and offering lower prices (sometimes at a steep discount) than its competitors.
-The reason why is to attract customers away from the competition, which often results in an initial, albeit calculated income loss but helps build a solid customer base.
+In the instance of a penetration pricing strategy, a company is looking to establish its presence in a new market by offering lower prices (sometimes at a steep discount) than its competitors.
+The reason why companies use this price is to attract customers and shoppers away from the competition, which often results in an initial, albeit calculated income loss but helps build a solid customer base.

 In the third P of pricing strategies, price skimming acts as a way for a business to leverage their competitive advantage and maximize their sales on new products and services.
 Contrary to penetration pricing, a company initially sets a higher price, then gradually lowers it as the competition begins to catch on and offer similar products or alternatives.

 The primary benefit of price skimming is a strategic approach to gain maximum revenue advantage on early adopters until it lowers prices to cater to more price-sensitive groups.
-It can be highly useful for smaller businesses who can cover the development cost of their unique product, all the reaping the benefits of perceived exclusivity in the early stages.
+It can be highly useful for smaller businesses who can cover the development cost of their unique products and reap the benefits of perceived exclusivity in the early stages.